Program Design II - Exam #1

 - NOTE: This question is focused on

-- (6 pts) Write a method that accepts an array of Member objects and an
+- (6 pts) Write a method that accepts an array of Stock objects

-integer indicating the number of members in the array as parameters.
+and an integer indicating the number of stocks in the array as

-The method should be called activeMembers and should produce a
+parameters.
+The method should be called averagePrice and should

-- In this problem we will continue working with the Member class but
+- In this problem we will continue working with the Stock class but

-will modify to be more in line with a typical object-oriented approach.
+will modify it to be more in line with a typical object-oriented approach.

 - (2 pts) Rewrite the class so that its attributes are private.

-- (4 pts) Write a toString method that returns the member name
+- (4 pts) Write a toString method that returns the stock ticker

-followed by a space followed by credits available followed by a
+followed by a space followed by a dollar sign followed by the

-- (6 pts) Write a method named boughtBook that is to be
+- (6 pts) Write a method named sellShares that is to be

 - (4 pts) Suppose, in your workspace, you had just modified the